 Tessa Furey | Crisis Staff

-Hello delegates!
-My name is Tessa Furey and I am excited to say I will be acting as your chair at VMUN 2018.
-I started my MUN journey as a tiny (and terrified) grade eight, and I know how difficult it came be to speak up.
-As a now (hopefully) more knowledgeable grade 10, I know that experience doesn’t matter as much as you think- caffeine and power naps are the reality behind success.
-Outside of MUN, I enjoy buying books and then forgetting to read them and spending more time arguing about politics than any of my friends can handle.
-I look forward to meeting all of you and I hope that I can help make our committee a success.
+Tessa Furey is currently a grade 10 attending Whistler Secondary School and is honoured to be serving as your Crisis Staff at VMUN 2018.
+She started her journey in MUN as a tiny (and terrified) grade eight and knows how difficult it was to speak up.
+Over her years of MUN, she’s found the reality behind success: caffeine and power naps.
+Outside of MUN, Tessa enjoys buying books and then forgetting to read them and spending more time arguing about politics.
+She looks forward to meeting all delegates and hopes that she can make the committee a success.

 You can contact the Director at firstname.lastname@example.org.
 Any questions regarding the committee or its debate procedures will be answered by email.
 Position papers must also be submitted to this address.